HighwayChile/Assignment6_cs260_S24/README.md

 # Checklist
 Binary search tree with:
-nodes to store values
+nodes to store values  - check
-add function that adds a value in designated location(node)
+add function that adds a value in designated location(node) - check
 a remove function that finds and removes a value and then picks replacement node ?(not sure about this one)
-Start with in order traversal
-bonus - implement three common traversals (pre-order, post-order, in order)
+Start with in order traversal - check bonus - implement three common traversals (pre-order, post-order, in order) - written, but not implemented

 # Design

 inorder() - in order traversal

-is left/right is nullptr?
+is left/right a nullptr?

 If left is not null, go left by dereferencing "current" to "left."